mcf-rocha/jira-epic-based-timeline/README.md

 Visualize the workstreams of your teams in a timeline without having to deal with start and delivery dates!
 Just use the information you already have available, without any extra effort.

-From a given agile board, it gets all cards in the 'x' most recent sprints and then group cards per sprint in order to display a timeline like this:
+From a given agile board, it gets all cards in the *x* most recent sprints and then group cards per sprint in order to display a timeline like this:

  . | . | Sprint 20.02 | Sprint 20.04 | Sprint 20.06